Megnesium

 • Fruits: Bananas, avocados, dried figs

-• Dairy & yogurt: Modest sources, but still helpful
+• Dairy & Yogurt: Modest sources, but still helpful

-Signs of Magnesium Deficiency
+Signs of Low Magnesium Intake

 • Muscle cramps or twitches

-• Fatigue or weakness
+• Fatigue or low energy

 • Numbness or tingling

-• Mood changes (anxiety, irritability, depression)
+• Mood changes (irritability, anxiety)

-• Sleep issues or insomnia
+• Sleep disruptions

 Should You Take Magnesium Supplements?